-Office of Coastal Zone Management Stormsmart Coasts
+Office of Coastal Zone Management Stormsmart Coast

 The StormSmart Coasts program is designed to:

-Assist communities and people working and living on the coast by providing information, strategies, and tools to help address challenges arising from erosion, flooding, storms, sea level rise, and other climate change impacts;
+Assist communities and people working and living on the coast by providing information, strategies, and tools to help address challenges arising from erosion, flooding, storms, sea level rise, and other climate change impacts; and

-And promote effective management of coastal landforms, such as beaches and dunes.
+Promote effective management of coastal landforms, such as beaches and dunes.